This site uses cookies

 ID Item

-CE18 To spend on items provided for in the Commissioner’s or Chief Executive’s revenue and capital budgets (but not budget delegated to the Chief Constable), including the authority to agree the terms of, procure and award any contract up to a value coinciding with the financial limits, with the exception of anywhere the Commissioner requests to be involved.
+CE18 To spend on items provided for in the Commissioner’s revenue and capital budgets (but not budget delegated to the Chief Constable), including the authority to agree the terms of, procure and award any contract up to a value coinciding with the financial limits, with the exception of anywhere the Commissioner requests to be involved.

 CE19 To fix fees for copies of documents and extracts of documents members of the public ask for under the Local Government (Access to Information) Act 1985, the Freedom of Information Act 2000, or the data protection legislation.